tlh24/learn_rotations/README.md

 ![](snr_500.png)

 Above, results with training for 500 batches.
+X-axis is "V"; Y-axis is SNR of fit, in decibels, as measured using test vectors.
 Solid lines are for unscaled singular values; dashed lines are with them scaled between [4,1] (and later scaled so that $norm_2(y) = 1$)
 As indicated in the legend:
 * Red = square matrices;
 * Green = "fat" matrices.
 These should be the same result as red - same matrix rank, just replicated over 1024 output dimensions - but vector normalization makes the problem different, as shown.
 * Blue = "skinny" matrices.
 More typical regression situation.
 Same number of parameters as red.
-* Purple = Square 1024 x 1024 matricies with variable rank.
+* Purple = Square 1024 x 1024 matrices with variable rank.
 Input space is full, but output space is smaller.
 Ada* algorithms work well here.

 Dashed vertical line is the "Chinchilla" line where the number of training examples = 20 * number of parameters for square matrices (Red).
 Other Chinchilla lines for green and blue are off the chart -- all networks trained below the Chinchilla limit.
 See below for more.